thekalinga/books-raw/repo/the-peoples-verdict/04-the-evidence.md

 In the December 1992 bout of rioting, a mob consisting of _Shiv Sainiks_ and Dalits stoned a Muslim occupied building known as Dadabhoy Chawl on Dr. Ambedkar Road.
 This was on the night of 8.12.1992.
-The occupants of the chawl retaliated in kind.
-The police arrived quite late and did no more than arrest innocent residents of the chawl.
+The occupants of the _chawl_ retaliated in kind.
+The police arrived quite late and did no more than arrest innocent residents of the _chawl_.

 Dadhabhoy Chawl was again attacked on 8.1.1993 by a mob of about a hundred persons armed with deadly weapons like petrol